Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

-For the input graph, each device $i \in \mathcal{V}$ is associated with a feature vector $\bold{v}^{\text{I}}_i$, which encodes its local state information (e.g., available packet for transmission, initial energy level, energy per bit consumption, etc).
+For the input graph, each device $i \in \mathcal{V}$ is associated with a feature vector $\bold{v}^{\text{I}}_i$, which encodes its type and local state information (e.g., available packet for transmission, initial energy level, energy per bit consumption, total outgoing packets, etc.).
 In the recorded graph, the devices' features are referred to as $\mathbf{v}^{\text{R}}_{i}$, which contain $\mathbf{v}^{\text{I}}_i$ but also the parameters evolution over time to reflect communication decisions made at each step (e.g., energy reduction due to data transmission).
 Similarly, the input graph includes a link feature vector from device $i$ to device $j$, denoted as $\mathbf{e}^{\text{I}}_{ij}$.
-The latter includes the prior knowledge link-specific information, such as the queue of messages pending between the devices and the types of packets scheduled for transmission.
+The latter includes the prior knowledge link-specific information, such as the per-edge queue of messages, their types, and the link quality.
 The edges feature vector $\mathbf{e}^{\text{I}}_{ij}$ contains the possible communication links $\mathcal{E}_t = \{0, 1, 2, 3\}$, which encodes the allowed communication technologies between two devices: 0 means no communication is possible, 1 allows only RF, 2 allows only OWC, and 3 allows either RF or OWC.
 This information is prior knowledge of both the input and the recorded graphs.
-In contrast, the recorded graph includes a link feature vector from device $i$ to device $j$, denoted as $\mathbf{e}^{\text{R}}_{ij}$, which not only include the possible communication links $\mathcal{E}_t$ but also the ground truth link status $\mathcal{E}_c = \{0, 1, 2\}$.
+In contrast, the recorded graph includes a link feature vector from device $i$ to device $j$, denoted as $\mathbf{e}^{\text{R}}_{ij}$, which mirrors the input graph link feature and also includes the ground truth link status $\mathcal{E}_c = \{0, 1, 2\}$.
 The latter indicates the chosen communication links at a given time, with 0 denoting no communication occurred, 1 denoting RF communication was selected, and 2 denoting communication was via OWC.
-In this context, we note $\mathcal{E}_{t_{i,j}}$ as the permissable communication technologies from device $i$ to device $j$, while $\mathcal{E}_{c_{i,j}}$ indicates the actual communication technology selected for transmission from device $i$ to device $j$.
+In this context, we note $\mathcal{E}_{t_{i,j}}$ as the permissible communication technologies from device $i$ to device $j$, while $\mathcal{E}_{c_{i,j}}$ indicates the actual communication technology selected for transmission from device $i$ to device $j$.
 Both the recorded device feature $\mathbf{v}^{\text{R}}_{i}$ and the link's status $\mathbf{e}^{\text{R}}_{ij}$ are obtained as a result of solving (P1) in Section~\ref{sec4} and recording the network parameter evolution.
 By definition, the selected communication status $c \in \mathcal{E}_c$ must satisfy $c \leq f$ for any edge, with $f \in \mathcal{E}_t$, ensuring the chosen technology complies with the available link constraints.